Click to Rate and Give Feedback

 Disabling Transaction Services for Network Clients

 By default, all client requests for transactions are serviced by the local DTC.
-For performance reasons, Microsoft Windows 2000 also allows an administrator to configure the DTC so that it can service remote clients, but with this ability comes a possible security risk.
+For performance reasons, Microsoft Windows 2000 Server also allows an administrator to configure the DTC so that it can service remote clients, but with this ability comes a possible security risk.

 Preventing Data Corruption